 "After the saints are changed to immortality and caught up together with Jesus, after they receive their harps, their robes, and their crowns, and enter the city, Jesus and the saints sit in judgment.
 The books are opened - the book of life and the book of death.
-The book of life contains the good deeds of the saints; and the books are compared with the statute book, the Bible, and according to that men are judged.
+The book of life contains the good deeds of the saints; and the book of death [parallels the seven-sealed scroll] contains the evil deeds of the wicked.
+These books are compared with the statute book, the Bible, and according to that men are judged.
 The saints, in unison with Jesus, pass their judgment upon the wicked dead.
 'Behold ye,' said the angel, 'the saints, in unison with Jesus, sit in judgment, and mete out to the wicked according to the deeds done in the body, and that which they must receive at the execution of the judgment is set off against their names.'
-This ... was the work of the saints with Jesus through the one thousand years in the Holy City before it descends to the earth."10
+This ... was the work of the saints with Jesus through the one thousand years in the Holy City before it descends to the earth."